• Main Menu

 • Please consider your life choices.

-• You will need to upload both the LaTeX file and the pdf, since we’ll need the latter for reference.
+• Upload both the .tex file (plus .bib and any image files) as well as the pdf, since we’ll need the latter for reference.

-• Compile your .TeX file over on Overleaf to determine if it will compile in its entirety for us.
+• Compile your .tex file on Overleaf to determine if it will compile in its entirety for us.

 Sample Paper